New York State Office of Children and Family Services: History

 In 1867 a Board of State Commissioners of Public Charities was created to visit and examine into the affairs of all charitable institutions.
 In 1875 the Children's Law removed children from poorhouses.
 In 1894 a constitutional convention enacted a provision requiring the Legislature to establish a State Board of Charities to visit and inspect all institutions.
 In 1909 the Poor Law was consolidated in chapter 42, and the State Charities Law in chapter 55, of the Consolidated Laws of New York.
 The Public Welfare Law superseded the Poor Law in 1929.
 In 1931 they were renamed as the Department of Social Welfare and the State Board of Social Welfare.

 The Constitutional Convention of 1938 emphasized the state's and its subdivisions' duty to aid, care, and support the needy, including children.
 In 1940 the State Charities Law and the Public Welfare Law were combined into the Social Welfare Law.
 The Social Welfare Law mandated that public welfare districts, including New York City, were responsible for the welfare of children in need, either directly or through authorized agencies.
-In 1967 it was renamed as the Department of Social Services.
+In 1945, the New York State Youth Commission was created to study and make recommendations, and in 1955, the Temporary State Commission on Youth and Delinquency was created to review public policy, and in 1956 as a result of its work the State Youth Commission was reestablished as a permanent Executive Department agency.
+In 1960, the Division for Youth was created to supersede the commission and was authorized to establish and operate centers for the rehabilitation of delinquents.
+In 1967 the department was renamed as the Department of Social Services.
+In 1971, state and social services district youth detention centers were transferred from the department to the division.

 OCFS was authorized by the Welfare Reform Act of 1997.
 OCFS was officially created on January 5, 1998, by merging the programs of the former state Division for Youth, the developmental and preventive children and family programs administered by the former state Department of Social Services, and the Commission for the Blind and Visually Handicapped.
+In 1999 the state enacted enabling legislation for the federal Adoption and Safe Families Act (ASFA).
 The state Council on Children and Families was created by Governor Carey in 1977, and administratively merged with OCFS in 2003.
+In 2005, the state established a new permanency hearing framework for foster care children, providing for ongoing court oversight and more timely permanency planning.
 Under Commissioner Gladys Carrión, OCFS worked to depopulate youth detention facilities and shift towards community-based alternatives.
 In 2012, the state Justice Center for the Protection of People with Special Needs was established to create uniform safeguards to protect people with special needs against abuse, neglect, and other conduct that would jeopardize their health, safety, and welfare.